michael-watson/azure-hackathons/Xamarin-CosmosDb-5-23-17/Part 2/README.md

 Delete api/XamarinDogs?id={ID to delete}
 ```

 4e) Go ahead and publish the application one more time and test it out with Postman.
 You should be able to hit those endpoint and manipulate your data.
+Also notice how this architecture is stripping out the additional Cosmos DB properties and only returning the object we have defined in out **Models** folder.